guzi5618/snapsend/README.md

 - **Can't connect from mobile**: Make sure both devices are on the same network
 - **QR code not scanning**: Try entering the URL manually on your mobile device
 - **Files not transferring**: Check for firewall restrictions on your computer
-- **Large files**: Files over 10MB are not supported in this demo version
+- **Large files**: Files over 10MB are not supported in this version, but can be set up

 ## Limitations